hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 #### 5
 [b05_makerML_medium_image.ino](b05_makerML_medium_image.ino) A medium image entered as an array of numbers representing colors.
-Use the pre-trained model [b05_medium_image_model.h](b05_medium_image_model.h) loaded as a tabbed file in the arduino editor.
 The TensorflowJS helper page is at  https://www.rocksetta.com/tensorflowjs/beginner-keras/27keras-medium-image.html